 About the Hathern History Society

-Two audio-visual presentations have been produced, using projected images, graphics and recorded commentry from local people: "Domesday+900", in line with the national initiative to record life in Britain during 1986.
-"This is Hathern", showing life in Hathern over the last century, comparing the village in bygone times to the present day.
+Two audio-visual presentations have been produced, using projected images, graphics and recorded commentry from local people: "Domesday+900", in line with the national initiative to record life in Britain during 1986 and "This is Hathern", showing life in Hathern over the last century, comparing the village in bygone times to the present day.
 These productions have been shown many times in the village, and have always attracted large audiences.